brendanhay/brendanhay.github.io/_posts/2016-08-08-credentials.md

 If you are likely to utilise much more than 25 reads/writes per second, you can estimate your monthly charges by using the [AWS pricing calculator](http://calculator.s3.amazonaws.com/index.html#s=DYNAMODB).

+> TL;DR, $1 USD per month for the predicted usecase.

 ## Identity and Access Management

-Granular access control of this scheme can be controlled via standard Amazon Identity and Access Management (IAM) features, for example:
+Granular access control of this scheme can be controlled via standard Amazon Identity and Access Management (IAM) features.

+Some examples include:

 * Restriction of KMS master keys, such as production vs development.
 * Restriction of different DynamoDB credential tables, such as production vs